EmilStenstrom/friendlybit/comments/2006-01-11-levels-of-css-knowledge_comments.md

     layouts are tough if you are just a beginner, and they are labor-intensive once you begin to know your way around the labyrinthine DIV definitions.
 Still, CSS layouts are far, far, far better than those table layouts because the way you can manipulate them.
-What&#8217;s my level of CSS knowledge? [...]'
+What’s my level of CSS knowledge? [...]'
   comment_date: '2006-03-22 16:28:23'
   comment_post_ID: '33'
   comment_type: pingback